iDigitalFlame/TinyPatchedGo/README.md

 Patched Golang source to remove some symbol tables for speed and smaller binary sizes (~0.9MB saved!)

-Replaces and guts the "fmt" and "unicode" packages.
+Replaces and guts the "fmt", "runtime" and "unicode" packages.

+Can be used by [JetStream in ThunderStorm](https://github.com/iDigitalFlame/ThunderStorm).

 __For now...__